-Figure 3 shows K test results for soil samples collected in 2011, for which the slurry version of the moist test was used.
+Figure 2 shows comparisons for soil samples collected in 2011, for which the slurry version of the moist test was used.
 Potassium for the dry test averaged 161 ppm and ranged from 73 to 373 ppm and results for the moist test averaged 112 ppm and ranged from 25 to 567 ppm.
 Therefore, on average the dry K test was 1.44 times higher than the moist K. As with the 2000s data, the difference and ratio between dry and moist K values decreased with increasing STK levels.

+Fig. 2.
+Relationship between the difference or the ratio of K extracted from dried or field-moist soil samples collected and analyzed in 2011.

 The highest STK levels observed for this sample set were much higher than for the sample set from the 2000s, however.
 Therefore, this data set showed that for values higher than about 350 ppm by the moist test the difference between dry and moist tests reversed, and K extracted from dried samples was less than for moist samples.
 This inverse relationship at extremely high STK values also was observed in studies conducted during the 1960s.

 Therefore, the amounts of K extracted from dried and moist samples indicate that no simple factor can be used to relate or "correct" dry and moist K test results.
 Furthermore, laboratory studies during the 1960s with soils from several states of the north-central region showed that the difference between dry and moist K tests tended to be larger for the western states of the region than for the eastern states.
-It is relevant to note that the ratio of dry/moist K tests for both sets of samples increased linearly (not shown) with soil clay, organic matter, cation exchange capacity (CEC), and (Ca+Mg)/K ratio, but the strength of the relationships was poor ( $r^2 < 0.35$ ).
-The ratio of dry/moist K increased with increasing sample moisture content for both sets, but the relationship was very poor ( $r^2 < 0.35$ )
+It is relevant to note that the ratio of dry/moist K tests for both sets of samples increased linearly (not shown) with soil clay, organic matter, cation exchange capacity (CEC), and (Ca+Mg)/K ratio, but the strength of the relationships was poor ($r^2 < 0.35$).
+The ratio of dry/moist K increased with increasing sample moisture content for both sets, but the relationship was very poor ($r^2 < 0.10$).

-0.10).
 This research and other NCERA-13 committee research (not shown) have demonstrated that the effect of soil drying on STK increases with increasing temperature, but the effect can vary greatly across soil series.